 …but all you’ve really done is played the A major scale, starting and ending on a different note.
 You have not created a mode.

 In order to fully understand this, we need to look at what’s really happening here.
-We start with the major scale, which has a specific series of intervals (note distances) built off the root note.
+We start with the major scale, which (as I talked about on the major scale page) has a specific series of intervals (note distances) built off the root note.

 Those intervals are: